Prerequisites:

 ix# ix mut gui +bin/dosbox -bin/qemu tui +bin/links

-Flags you specify with --, apply to the realm if no package was previously specified within that realm, otherwise to the package:
+apply to the realm if a package has not previously been specified in that realm, otherwise to the package:

 ix# ix mut --mesa_driver=radv +bin/sway --mesa_driver=iris